lambdamikel/LambdaSpeak3/README.md

 ![Prototype Breadboard 2](images/DSC08419.JPG)

-First PCB with RTC and MP3 modules added when LambdaSpeak 3.0 was already "final", and "Zhulien" from the CPC Wiki Forum had suggested to add the UART MP3 module; and then I couldn't stand to leave the last 3 KBs of ATmega program memory unused, and added the I2C RTC:
+First PCB with RTC and MP3 modules added when LambdaSpeak 3.0 was already "final", and "Zhulien" from the CPC Wiki Forum had suggested adding the UART MP3 module; and then I couldn't stand to leave the last 3 KBs of ATmega program memory unused, and added the I2C RTC – of course, this required on more PCB revision after this prototype worked:

 ![LambdaSpeak with RTC and MP3 Modules](images/DSC08486.JPG)